 Current School Reps

-While Course Reps represent everyone on a particular course, School Reps identify and act on the key issues affecting students across multiple programmes in the same subject area.
+While Course Reps represent everyone on a particular level of a programme, School Reps identify and act on the key issues affecting students across multiple programmes in the same subject area.
 They also work with their fellow School Reps and their Associate Dean for Student Experience to tackle issues that affect all students in their school.
 They work closely with their Course Reps to find out what the issues are and then work together with the Students’ Union Student Officers and University staff to find a positive solution.

 Arts, Media and Creative Technology: